belchior/sql_query_builder/README.md

 ## Raw queries

-You can use the raw method to accomplish some edge cases that are hard to rewrite into the Select syntax.
+You can use the raw method to reach some edge cases that are hard to rewrite into the Select syntax.
 The `select.raw()` method will put any SQL you define on top of the output

 ```rust